iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 Where `pin#` is an integer.

 Nodes are used to organize where CAN messages originate from and to define pins that are in use.
 Defining pins is not necessary, such as with a motor controller or AMS, where there is no embedded logic.
 Nodes must be part of the CAN network.
-This assumes that there is only one network.
+SDBC assumes that there is only one network.

 ### `NODE`